 The title Associate Teaching Professor typically designates an academically qualified individual with six-ten years of college-level or above teaching experience with excellence at Wake Forest or another institution of higher education, who has met the criteria for promotion to Associate Teaching Professor at Wake Forest.
 These criteria include outstanding performance in teaching and service.
-After successful completion of a probationary term at Wake Forest, appointments are for three years and are renewable.
+After successful completion of a probationary term at Wake Forest, appointments are for a maximum of five years and are renewable.

 (Full) Teaching Professor typically designates an academically qualified individual with more than ten years of college-level or above teaching experience with excellence at Wake Forest or another institution of higher education, who has met the criteria for promotion to Full Teaching Professor at Wake Forest.
 These criteria include sustained and exemplary performance in teaching and service.
-After successful completion of a probationary term at Wake Forest, appointments are for five years and are renewable.
+After successful completion of a probationary term at Wake Forest, appointments are for a maximum of seven years and are renewable.